Synaptonemal complex: Assembly and disassembly

+Cancer

+Although synaptonemal complex protein 2 (SYCP2) is a meiotic protein, it is aberrantly and commonly expressed in breast and ovarian cancers.
+SYCP2 protein expression in these cancers is associated with broad resistance to drugs that induced DNA damage, i.e. DNA damage response (DDR) drugs.
+SYCP2 is employed in the repair of DNA double-strand breaks by transcription-coupled homologous recombination.
+SYCP2 appears to confer cancer cell resistance to therapeutic DNA damaging agents by stimulating R-loop mediated double strand break repair.
+Thus inhibition of SYCP2 expression is being studied in efforts to improve therapy for breast and ovarian cancers.

-Necessity in Eukaryotes
+Necessity in eukaryotes

 It is now evident that the synaptonemal complex is not required for genetic recombination in some organisms.
 For instance, in protozoan ciliates such as Tetrahymena thermophila and Paramecium tetraurelia genetic crossover does not appear to require synaptonemal complex formation.
 Research has shown that not only does the SC form after genetic recombination but mutant yeast cells unable to assemble a synaptonemal complex can still engage in the exchange of genetic information.
 However, in other organisms like the C. elegans nematode, formation of chiasmata require the formation of the synaptonemal complex.